Goal 4 Overview

 State-funded grant programs: These are typically defined in statute and administered by a designated state agency.
 The Colorado Lab is examining the data use requirements of state-funded grant programs across a variety of departments and has identified legislation as the key leverage point for change.
 We are developing guidance for legislators about how to structure grant programs to encourage grantee use of data for learning while right-sizing reporting for accountability.

 Philanthropic funders: Philanthropy has significantly more discretion about what they require of grantees.
 There is an appetite among some to reduce the burden on grantees while increasing grantee capacity.
-In partnership with Philanthropy Colorado and ResultsLab, we are using a community of practice approach to provide funders and nonprofits with a safe space and dedicated time to collaboratively explore pathways that move the sector away from viewing evaluation as compliance and control to a place of trust and shared evidence building.
+In partnership with Philanthropy Colorado and ResultsLab, we are adopting a community of practice (COP) approach to enhancing funder capacity to support grantees’ use of data for learning.
+The Colorado Partners in Evaluation community of practice convenes regularly to discuss how to use numbers and narratives to accelerate results in the sector.

 Goal 4 Actionability